-Finding a pair of the best binoculars is a must for any keen nature-spotter, but there's a lot more to binos than watching wildlife.
-Many binoculars can also also be used for stargazing and indeed in any scenario where you want a better view of something far away, for example at sports games or music festivals.
+Sourcing the best binoculars you can is essential for any keen nature spotter, but there is a lot more to brilliant bins than watching wildlife.
+Many binoculars can also also be used for stargazing, sea scanning and in any scenario where you want a better view of something far away, for example at sports games or music festivals.

-Finding the right pair of binoculars can be a bit confusing, especially if you're not sure what you should be looking for.
-There's a wide range of prices and styles available, and of course the question of how much magnification you need, but beyond that there are other issues to consider.
-If you're planning on taking your binos out and about, you'll want to find some that are weatherproof; not merely waterproof, but also with multi-coated lenses to stave off water droplets and grime, and a nitrogen-purged body with anti-fogging features.
+Finding the right pair of binoculars can be a bit confusing and complicated, especially if you're not entirely sure what you should be looking for.
+There's a wide range of prices and styles available, and of course you need to consider how much magnification you need, but beyond that there are other issues to think about.
+If you're planning on taking your bins out and about, you'll want to find some that are weatherproof; not merely waterproof, but also with multi-coated lenses to stave off water droplets and grime, and a nitrogen-purged body with anti-fogging features.

 What's the best magnification for binoculars?

 When you buy a pair of binoculars you need to understand two numbers: magnification and objective lens size, which are always quoted on every pair as a combination of two numbers – typically 8x25, 10x25, 20x56, 25x100 and so on.
-If it says 8x25 we’re talking 8x magnification and an objective lens with a diameter of 25mm.
+If the binoculars say 8x25 then they offer 8x magnification and have an objective lens with a diameter of 25mm.

-In this case, both are small numbers, so the binoculars are portable, everyday binoculars for general use in daylight.
+In this case, both are small numbers, so the model is a portable, everyday pair of binoculars for general use in daylight.
 At the other end of the scale is a pair of bulky 25x100 binoculars – so 25x magnification and a 100mm objective lens – which are thus designed for looking deep into the night sky in darkness where maximum light-gathering is critical.
 If it's low-light viewing specifically you're after, check out our guide to the best night vision binoculars and goggles.

 The best binoculars to buy now